DAAM

 Event Types

-DAAM fires notifications for access request lifecycle events and policy changes.
+DAAM fires notifications across the access request lifecycle, policy changes, API key activity, support tickets, and SCIM provisioning.
 Subscribe to specific event types or leave the events list empty to receive all of them.

 Event TypeTrigger